kre8t/kre8t.github.io/_portfolio_items/matter-from-time.md

 svg: false

 ---
-Matter From Time - Original Artwork by Isaac Horton.
+Matter From Time - Experimental Artwork by Isaac Horton created with the [Deep Dream Generator](https://deepdreamgenerator.com/).